Almost everyone has their phones and a viable internet connection handy in this age.

 The first is flow content, which is precise and open.
 Examples include tutorials, webinars, and blog posts.
 Content creators use this to attract frequent traffic.

 The second is premium content.
-Premium contents are more qualitative, offering more insight than flow content.
+Premium content is more qualitative, offering more insight than flow content.
 Content creators use this to generate leads and features as downloadable materials.
 Examples include research papers, e-books, and videos.

 - Develop your calendar: Creating content gets pretty taxing.
 To be successful, create your content calendar to help you plan out your content schedule.
 Having a calendar also helps you stay consistent and accountable.